sebastiw/edts/README.md

   - `dialyzer-plt <string>`

-  The path to any custom plt on which to base dialyzer analyses on.
+  The absolute path to any custom PLT-file on which to base the creation of the project's own PLT-file.
 You only have to set this if the plt in dialyzer's default location (`$DIALYZER_PLT` or `$HOME/.dialyzer_plt`, in that order) is not appropriate for the project.
 The plt-file pointed to will not be overwritten, but instead used as a base when building the new plt-file for the project, which will be located in your `edts-data-directory`.

   - `app-include-dirs <list of strings>`